Gold Price Forecast for 2021: Can Gold Target 1,912 in Second Half of 2021?

-When we posted our long term analysis for GOLD, the price was in the middle of an extremely bullish trend.
+When we posted our long-term analysis for GOLD, the price was in the middle of an extremely bullish trend.
 The sentiment was really negative in financial markets, which was keeping safe havens in demand.
-The fundamental situation hasn’t changed much since then: developed economies are still struggling, the coronavirus is still hanging around, the world is going through great political and economic change, but the demand for safe haven commodities has declined.
-As a result, gold turned bearish in the second week of August 2020, and we expect this bearish momentum to continue.
+The fundamental situation hasn’t changed much since then: developed economies are still struggling, the coronavirus is still hanging around, the world is going through great political and economic change, but the demand for safe-haven commodities has declined.

 Recent Changes in the Gold Price